 FERC will issue a new docket number once the application is filed and, within 10 days, the Commission issues a Notice of Application.
 During the application review, the Commission ensures that the applicant has certified that it will comply with Department of Transportation safety standards.
 Throughout the application review stage, Williams maintains communication with agencies and stakeholders.
 Within 90 days of Application acceptance, FERC will indicate when it plans to issue the environmental document that summarizes potential environmental impacts of the project.

 FERC uses this time to analyze the data provided in the application and then prepare the Environmental Impact Statement (EIS).
 This document evaluates the positive and negative environmental effects of the project.
 The public comment period for a draft EIS is at least 45 days, which begins when FERC publishes the Notice of Availability in the Federal Register.
 Comment meetings provide the public with a forum, much like the scoping meetings during the pre-filing process.

 In response to sentiments expressed in the public comment meetings, FERC staff revises the Draft EIS and announces its Proposed Action.
 The public is not invited to comment on the Final EIS, but they may contact the FERC Director if they wish to protest an issue.
 Once the decision is made, FERC issues a Certificate of Public Convenience and Necessity.
 The applicant must take the following actions after this Certificate is issued:

-Only after receiving authorization from the FERC and all Clean Water Act and Clean Air Act permits may construction begin.
+Only after receiving authorization from the FERC and all Clean Water Act permits may construction begin.
 Once construction has begun staff from FERC and other regulatory agencies will conduct periodic site visits throughout the construction process, which typically lasts around 18 months, to ensure workplace compliance.
 Williams must receive FERC approval to commence service, and even once the pipeline is in operation, the Commission continues monitoring the right-of-way to make sure that applicable restoration efforts are completed.